 - v. in exercise of a right of reply.

 - p.
-During the debate of a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
-A councillor raising a point of order shall identify the standing order which he considers has been breached or specify the other irregularity in the proceedings of the meeting he is concerned by.
+During the debate of a motion, a Councillor may interrupt only on a point of order or a personal explanation and the Councillor who was interrupted shall stop speaking.
+A Councillor raising a point of order shall identify the standing order which he/she considers has been breached or specify the other irregularity in the proceedings of the meeting he/she is concerned by.

 - q.
-A point of order shall be decided by the chairman of the meeting and his decision shall be final.
+A point of order shall be decided by the Chairperson of the meeting and his/her decision shall be final.